Morten Andersen: Professional football career

+New Orleans Saints, 1982–1994

 Andersen's NFL career got off to a rocky start.
 On his first NFL kickoff to start the strike-shortened 1982 season, Andersen twisted his ankle and missed eight weeks of the season.
 Despite the early setback, he soon emerged as one of the strongest and most reliable placekickers in the NFL.
 In his years with the Saints, he was named to six Pro Bowls, kicked 302 field goals, and scored 1318 points.
 In 1991, against Chicago, Andersen kicked a 60-yard field goal, tying him with Steve Cox for the second-longest field goal in league history at the time, behind 63-yard record-holder kicked by Tom Dempsey.
-Andersen's kick has since been matched by Rob Bironas, Dan Carpenter and Greg Zuerlein, and surpassed by Sebastian Janikowski (twice), Jason Elam, Justin Tucker, Jay Feely, Matt Bryant, David Akers, Matt Prater, Jake Elliott, Graham Gano, Brett Maher and Stephen Gostkowski.
+Andersen's kick has since been matched by Rob Bironas, Dan Carpenter and Greg Zuerlein, and surpassed by Sebastian Janikowski (twice), Jason Elam, Justin Tucker, Jay Feely, Matt Bryant, David Akers, Matt Prater, Jake Elliott, Graham Gano, Brett Maher, Brandon Aubrey and Stephen Gostkowski.
 Andersen's proficiency with field goal kicking earned him the nickname "Mr. Automatic."
 Following the 1994 season, he was released by the Saints for salary cap purposes and because his accuracy had started to decline.

+Atlanta Falcons, 1995–2000

 Following his release by the Saints, Andersen signed with the Atlanta Falcons.
 He silenced those who felt him to be washed up and was once again named a Pro Bowler during his time in Atlanta.
 In December 1995 against the Saints, he became the first player in NFL history to kick three field goals of over 50 yards in a single game.

-In Week 17 of the 1996 season, Andersen missed a 30-yard field goal that enabled the Jacksonville Jaguars to make the playoffs.
+In week 17 of the 1996 season, Andersen missed a 30-yard field goal that enabled the Jacksonville Jaguars to make the playoffs.
 Two years later, he kicked a game-winning field goal in overtime in the 1998 NFC Championship Game to beat the Minnesota Vikings and send the Falcons to their first-ever Super Bowl appearance, falling to the Denver Broncos in Super Bowl XXXIII.

 There are a number of interesting coincidences between Andersen and former NFL placekicker Gary Anderson.
-Anderson and Andersen have nearly identical last names, were born within a year of one another outside the United States (Anderson was born in South Africa), came to the United States as teenagers, had long and successful NFL careers throughout the 1980s and 1990s (and both retiring in the 2000s decade), and hold first or second place in a number of NFL records for scoring, field goals, and longevity.
+Anderson and Andersen have nearly identical last names, were born within a year of one another outside the United States (Anderson was born in South Africa), came to the United States as teenagers, were both drafted in 1982, had long and successful NFL careers throughout the 1980s and 1990s (and both retiring in the 2000s decade), and hold first or second place in a number of NFL records for scoring, field goals, and longevity.
 Their overall accuracy is also nearly identical; their career percentage being within .5% of each other on both FGs and PATs.
 Also, Anderson missed a field goal in the 1998 NFC Championship Game for the Minnesota Vikings before Andersen kicked his winning kick, both from the same distance as well (38 yards).